 “There are no student fees for the tinalo’ semester,” said Remedios “Remy” Cristobal, UOG’s registrar and associate dean of Enrollment Management and Student Success.

 In tinalo’, students only need to pay for course credits and lab fees, if any.
 Students can save on fees during the finakpo’ summer sessions as well, with fees reduced to $315.50 from the regular semester fees of $403.
-If a student takes five credits or less during a finakpo' session, fees are only $99.25.
+Students taking five credits or less will only pay 50% of the published fees.

 Taking general education and elective courses in between semesters can allow extra

 time during the regular semesters for extracurricular activities, such as being involved

 with student organizations, or for a flexible work schedule.
 In a way, taking a class during the break can actually

 give students more of a break during a regular semester.

 The extra breathing room can reduce stress and the possibility of burnout.
 You will also be able to give more attention to the fewer courses you do have during the longer semesters.